michaeltelford/wgit/README.md

 ### CSS Indexer

-The below script downloads the contents of Facebook's (index page's) first css link.
+The below script downloads the contents of the first css link found on Facebook's index page.

 ```ruby
 require 'wgit'